skillrepos/copilot-hands-on/labs.md

 <br><br>

 3. We have a GitHub Issue describing this feature request.
-Take a look at it: [GitHub Issue #8](https://github.com/skillrepos/copilot-hands-on/issues/8)
+Take a look at it: [GitHub Issue #8](https://github.com/skillrepos/copilot-hands-on/issues/8) (The issue body says "Lab 2" — that's a leftover from an earlier revision of this course.
+It is the issue for **this** lab.)

 ![Endpoint issue](./images/cpho52.png?raw=true "Endpoint issue")